mattroyer/jquery-testing/README.md

 Here are the following things these documents do so far:

 * The Header text fades in
-* The subHeading text enters itself one letter at a time The function I built to do this actually splits up a string in the html document on the fly and does this
+* The subHeading text enters itself one letter at a time.
+The function I built to do this actually splits up a string in the html document on the fly and does this
 * If you click on the subHeading, it will remove itself one letter at a time
 * Clicking on the Home | About links makes the links switch places with each other
 * Right-clicking on the About link will take you to the about page